DerpDerpling/BetterIcon/README.md

 # BetterIcon

-Reverts the snapshot icon back to the crafting table
+Reverts the Minecraft icon to the pre-1.20 icon.